 An amendment to IAS19 requires that when determining any past service cost, or gain or loss on settlement, the net defined benefit liability is to be remeasured using current assumptions, and the fair value of plan assets at the time of the event.
 The amendment does however note that this extra remeasurement does not need to be applied where the application of that remeasurement is not material.
-The Actuary has treated four events which occurred during 2022/23 as "material special events".
+The Actuary has treated no events as "material special events" in 2023/24.